xportas/xportas/README.md

 # Hi, I'm Xabi 👋

 <p>I am a backend developer with experience in some technologies, such as those listed below.</p>
-<p>I've been involved in several development projects including mobile applications...
-TODO   You can find some of these projects in my github profile.</p>
+<p>I've been involved in several development projects including ERPs, mobile, web and desktop applications.
+You can find some of these projects in my github profile.</p>
 <p>If you have any questions, or want to talk to me, feel free to contact me!</p>

 ## 🛠️ Skills and Tools